-If a Bellin College course requires a student to take a test or quiz online, some or all features of the online proctoring tool Honorlock may be required by the instructor for the exam to proceed.
-This may require the student to use Honorlock on their personal computer, as well as allow Honorlock access to that computer's webcam and microphone for the duration of the exam.
+If a Bellin College course requires a student to take a test or quiz online, some or all features of a online proctoring tool may be required by the instructor for the exam to proceed.
+This may require the student to use an online proctoring tool on their personal computer, as well as allow the online proctoring tool access to that computer's webcam and microphone for the duration of the exam.
 Students may also be required to provide proof of identity prior to taking the online exam.
-Any confidential student information, including audio or video captured by the tool will be used exclusively for verifying the academic integrity of the online test, and will not be shared with any organization outside Bellin College and Honorlock except with written permission from the student.
+Any confidential student information, including audio or video captured by the tool will be used exclusively for verifying the academic integrity of the online test, and will not be shared with any organization outside Bellin College and the online proctoring tool except with written permission from the student.